This is the online version our newsletter. You can download the print version here.

 Languages spoken by district families.
 Top five: English, Spanish, Arabic, Pashto and Karen

 Fine Arts classes offered at Albany High (35 visual and performing arts, 19 music)

 Sports teams available to students in grades 7-12

-Albany High seniors inducted into National Honor Society this year
+Albany High seniors inducted into the National Honor Society this year

 Email updates sent to families via SchoolMessenger from September-March

-Number to call to schedule a virtual budget presentation for your organization (don't forget the 518!)
+Number to call to schedule a budget presentation for your organization (don't forget the 518!)

-The City School District of Albany will hold in-person voting with 15 locations citywide.
+The City School District of Albany will hold in-person voting at 15 locations city-wide May 16.
 Polls will be open from 7 a.m.-9 p.m.
 Not sure of your voting location?
 Visit albanyschools.org/vote for a searchable directory.

 |2nd||All||Giffen Memorial Elementary School